-When the wall came down in 1989, one of the most haunting moments was when people peered into their Stasi files.
+When the wall came down in 1989, people began peering into their Stasi files.
 Some realized that those they had loved were spying on them, that intimate details of their life were tracked, recorded, and organized without their knowledge.
 Some opted not too look, for fear of being hurt, betrayed by intimate members of their life.

 I was reminded of this connection while recently reading various articles on the information that Facebook and Google in particular track in regards to our daily lives -including where you have been, who you communicate with, searches you have made, and which friends you have deleted.
 While some people might not be all that bothered by this information, I have been particularly disturbed.
 Nearly half of my entire life, my evolution as a human being, spanning my social, emotional, and intellectual development, has been documented through Google searches, Facebook chats, or location data.